 The second MindMap graphic shows similar questions used in all domains as applied to impairments.
 The general idea is to consider the inter-relationship between any given limitation and other physiological or reported limitations at the bodily level and changes or problems in all other domains.
 For each relationship, one is asking:

 - is the relationship as I would expect?
 If not, what is the reason?

 - does this relationship suggest that any specific intervention might help?
 If so, try it.

 - is there any intervention available for the limited function or structure itself?
 If so, consider it.

 When considering and interpreting any findings, the main points to note, which also arise in most other domains, are:

 - there are relationships between impairment and every domain

-- treatments, interventions to reduce the problem or to alleviate its effects, might be identified in most domains.
+- treatments, interventions to reduce the problem or to alleviate its effects, might be identified in most fields.

-A good understanding of impairments could, with a systematic consideration of how they influence and influence other domains, often leads to a much better understanding of a person’s situation.
-This page has highlighted the three different classes: patient-reported experience, clinician-constructed concepts derived from observed behaviours, and visible body abnormalities.
+A good understanding of impairments will, with a systematic consideration of how they influence and influence other domains, often lead to a much better understanding of a person’s situation.
+This page highlighted the three classes: patient-reported experience, clinician-constructed concepts derived from observed behaviours, and visible body abnormalities.
 It has stressed that relationships between impairments and other components of the biopsychosocial model of illness can occur in both directions, being the cause of or caused by changes in another domain.